genomaths/usefr/README.md

 Alternatively, just install
-[Anaconda](https://docs.anaconda.com/anaconda/install/linux/) in your CentOS and then [install R on Annaconda](https://docs.anaconda.com/anaconda/user-guide/tasks/using-r-language/) and all the nightmare with R in CentOS will passaway!
+[Anaconda](https://docs.anaconda.com/anaconda/install/linux/) in your CentOS and then [install R on Annaconda](https://docs.anaconda.com/anaconda/user-guide/tasks/using-r-language/) and all the nightmares with R on CentOS will pass away!

 ------------